 Visiting during the months of April and May, you will have an amazing experience seeing all the citrus trees in full bloom and the wonderful aroma the air is filled in with millions of bees taking the nectar from the trees, where the farmers produce the local honey with citrus flavour.

-The Acropolis of ancient Assini (or Asine), today known as Kastraki is a rocky promontory by a natural harbour in the Gulf of Argolis, near the town of Tolo.
+The Acropolis of ancient Assini (or Asine), today known as Kastraki is a rocky peninsula by a natural harbour in the Gulf of Argolis, near the town of Tolo.
 The promontory is 52 m above sea level; it is 330 m long and 150 m wide.
 Some have linked the silhouette of the rock to a ship with full sails.

 According to Homer, Assini together with other Argive poleis (city states), such as Argos, Tyrinth and Epidavros, took part in the Trojan War with a fleet that consisted of 80 ships and was led by King Diomedes.